Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: The Proposed Method

 \subsubsection{Encoding}

 The encoding procedure is illustrated in Fig.~\ref{fig:framework}(b).
-The input mel-spectrogram is first data augmented with Mixup and FR for one view, then processed with a linear projection.
+The input log-mel spectrogram is first data augmented with Mixup and FW for one view, then processed with a linear projection.
 After the linear projection, the embedding sequence $\Vecm{E}\in \mathbb{R}^{\frac{L}{4}\times d}$ is randomly masked along the time dimension, only for the student branch.
 Each masked frame is substituted with a trainable vector $\Vecm{M}\in \mathbb{R}^{1\times d}$.
-Then the embedding sequences added with a positional embedding sequence are fed into the transformer encoder.
-After the encoder, the unmasked frames are thrown away, and only the masked frames are further processed by the following projector (and predictor).
+Subsequently, the embedding sequence is added with \addnote[pos_emb2]{1}{a trainable absolute lookup table positional embedding sequence, and then fed into the encoder.} After the encoder, the unmasked frames are thrown away, and only the masked frames are further processed by the following projector (and predictor).